 Over the course of several previous articles, I have argued for a comprehensive ethical theory that incorporates virtues of fitness alongside the more commonly recognized moral virtues.
 I proposed three ethical precepts of human movement, postulated a two-tier hierarchy of virtues based on the principle of scalability, and demonstrated the relationship between the secondary and primary virtues with an emphasis on physical fitness.
 All told, this a project spanned the better part of three years.
-At this point, I would like to go beyond the ethical theory and say a bit about what an actual human life should look like under the guidelines of KineSophy.
+At this point, I would like to go beyond the ethical theory and say a bit about KineSophy in practice, that is what an actual human life should look like under the guidelines I have proposed.

 I will begin with a distinction I first encountered when applying to colleges.
 In order to maximize their higher education prospects, high school students are encouraged to be either well-rounded or well-obliqued.
 Well-rounded means the student demonstrates strong academic performance over a variety of subjects and participates in several extracurricular activities within varying disciplines.
 Well-obliqued means the student shows extraordinary academic proficiency in a particular academic subject or deep commitment to a particular extracurricular activity.
 A student with a 3.5 GPA distributed evenly over all subjects and who plays the lead in the school play and is the captain of the soccer team is well-rounded; a student who gets straight As in advanced mathematics classes and has led the school to state championships in engineering competitions is well-obliqued.